Road Vehicle Recalls Working Group

 - Industry associations

-- Other authorities (e.g. the Australian Competition and Consumer Commission, or National Heavy Vehicle Regulator)
+- Where relevant, other authorities (e.g. the Australian Competition and Consumer Commission, or National Heavy Vehicle Regulator)

-For transparency and to facilitate further engagement, Infrastructure will publish key RVR Working Group documentation to this website, such as the Terms of Reference, meeting papers and key decisions made.
+For transparency and to facilitate further engagement, Infrastructure publishes key Recalls Working Group documentation to this website, such as the Terms of Reference, meeting papers and key decisions made.